Don’t Let Winter Be Your ‘Fall’ Season

 Icy conditions cause falls and broken ankles.

-With the hectic pace of the holidays, serious injuries from ice-related falls inevitably occur.
+With winter weather, serious injuries from ice-related falls inevitably occur.
 Falls on icy surfaces are a major cause of ankle sprains and fractures, and it’s critical to seek prompt treatment to prevent further damage that can prolong recovery.
 The ankle joint in particular is vulnerable to serious injury from hard falls, twists or sprains.

 Ice accelerates a fall.
 The speed in which one slips is much faster and often causes more severe trauma because the foot can go in any direction after slipping.
 In cases of less severe fractures and sprains, it’s possible to walk and mistakenly believe the injury doesn’t require medical treatment.
 Never assume the ability to walk means your ankle isn’t broken or badly sprained.
 Putting weight on the injured joint can worsen the problem and lead to chronic instability, joint pain and arthritis later in life.